Last year it was shingles, this year it's pneumonia. =\

 The small bones in your ear, the malleus, incus, and stapes, are sometimes called the hammer, anvil, and stirrup because of their shape.

+Together these tiny bones are referred to as ossicles.
 The cochlea is filled with fluid, which helps in transmitting signals to the brain.

 Why we get dizzy when we spin: